FREE Resources for You to

 Three days after completing the White Continent Marathon in Antarctica, Matt achieved his goal of completing a marathon on every continent.
 The Punta Arenas Marathon was held in Chile.
 As Matt ran the final marathon to fulfill his goal, he thought back over the past marathons.
 He thought back to relearning how to walk.
 He thought back to laying in the hospital bed, when all odds were against him.
 Through believe, grit, and passion he accomplished the seemingly impossible and overcame insurmountable odds.

-Air New Zealand Marathon
+Air New Zealand (Zealandia) Marathon